Journeyman Electrician Exam

 Q30.The '25-foot Tap Rule' applies to taps supplying:

-A.A panelboard or switchboard onlyB.A transformerC.A motor control centerD.Any load provided the ampacity is 1/3 feeder ratingD.
-Any load provided the ampacity is 1/3 feeder ratingExplanation: Actually, the 25-ft tap rule (240.21(B)(2)) allows the tap to supply a single circuit breaker or set of fuses, which can then feed a panelboard, switchboard, or other load.
-The rule focuses on the *termination* (single device).
+A.A panelboard or switchboard onlyB.A transformerC.A motor control centerD.Any load provided the ampacity is 1/3 feeder rating✓D. Any load provided the ampacity is 1/3 feeder ratingExplanation: The 25-foot tap rule under NEC 240.21(B)(2) permits a tap conductor to extend up to 25 feet from the point of the larger feeder conductor, provided the tap conductor terminates in a single circuit breaker or set of fuses rated at the tap conductor ampacity.
+This single protective device may then supply a panelboard, switchboard, or any other load.
+The key requirement is that the tap terminates in a single overcurrent device.

 Q31.Arc-Fault Circuit Interrupter (AFCI) protection is required for 120V, single-phase, 15A and 20A branch circuits in which dwelling unit areas?